AtmosCoders/AtmosCoders.github.io/_posts/2016-04-01-2nd-Meeting-of-PyCAS.md

 python myPython2script.py
 python3 myPython3script.py

-IPython  # starts the default version of python (often 2.7) IPython3  # starts a Python 3 session
+ipython  # starts the default version of python (often 2.7) ipython3  # starts a Python 3 session
 ```

 Note that it varies which python is the default one.
 You can find out by typing `python --version` into the console/terminal.

 ### Any differences?

 Not very many that we would probably worry about.
-Python 2.7 does integer division by default where it can. e.g.
+One difference that could cause you issues is that Python 2.7 does integer division by default where it can. e.g.

 #### Python 2.7
 {% highlight python %}